helenmasch/Mongo-Scrape/README.md

 ### Overview

-A web app that les users view and leave comments on the latest news articles using Mongoose and Cheerio to scrape news from another site.
+A web app that lets users view and leave comments on the latest news articles using Mongoose and Cheerio to scrape news from another site.
 The npm packages include:

 1. express